 We completely avoid plastic in our packaging.

-We have eliminated straws and throw away cups at our own tasting room and all of our events.
+We have eliminated disposable straws and throw away cups at our Tasting Room and all of our events.

 We travel with reusable glass in kits to our events within driving distance.